SajedHassan/CSEx61-Operating-Systems/Labs/lab2/README.md

     Of course the values of the output matrices should all be the same for all three methods.

 * Output to the number of threads created and the time taken on the standout (the console) for all the three methods (three different outputs).
-* Use thread.join only at the end of the program just before writing outputs.
-If you use thread.join directly after thread.create, this will make your code works in a sequential manner but just with extra overhead, and you will receive zero grade for the assignment.

 ## 4. Deliverables